osmond/garmin-dashboard-ajo/README.md

 - "Add port configuration"
 - "Fix login redirect logic"

+### Commit Message Enforcement

+Husky is used to enforce this guideline.
+After installing dependencies, run `npm run prepare` to install the Git hooks.
+Commits with messages longer than 60 characters or using past tense will be rejected by the `commit-msg` hook.

 ## Setup

 1. Copy `.env.example` to `.env` and fill in your Garmin credentials, InfluxDB connection details, and optional `PORT` for the API (defaults to 3002).